plicease/WebService-LiveJournal/README.md

 See [WebService::LiveJournal::FriendGroup](https://metacpan.org/pod/WebService::LiveJournal::FriendGroup) for getting your friend groups.

 # DESCRIPTION

+**NOTE**: This distribution is deprecated.
+It uses the outmoded XML-RPC protocol.
+LiveJournal has also been compromised.
+I recommend using DreamWidth instead ([https://www.dreamwidth.org/](https://www.dreamwidth.org/)) which is in keeping with the original philosophy LiveJournal regarding advertising.

 This is a client class for communicating with LiveJournal using its API.
 It is different from the other LJ modules on CPAN in that it originally used the XML-RPC API.
 It now